nanomq/nanomq/README.md

 ```

 **NanoMQ nng message proxy**

+NanoMQ is also able to convert MQTT msg and NNG msg.

 start a proxy to sub NNG url and convey nng msg to qos 2 MQTT msg and send to a specific topic "nng-mqtt" of MQTT broker:
 ```bash